 The fact that we arrange words in a sentence linearly one after the other shouldn’t cause us to forget that different words play very different roles in our languages and searches.
 In the context of eCommerce search, understanding the role and weight that different words play in different types of searches is the only way to uncover their true meaning.

-For example, if I’m searching for “brown gloves” and there aren’t any in stock, I might be interested to see some orange gloves, but not brown purses.
+For example, if I’m searching for “brown gloves” and there aren’t any in stock, I might be interested to see some orange gloves in the product recommendations, but not brown purses.
 Not every word in my original search held the same importance.
 The product I was looking for (gloves) was far more important than the attribute (brown) I included.

 The ability to distinguish between products and attributes, and attach the correct level of significance to different terms, is essential – especially as queries become more complex.